HubSpot Sales Hub to keep tabs on your sales activity.

-This makes it easier for your team to access and share the content they’re looking for by grouping content by different collections and categories, so they don’t have to go rummaging through desktop folders or request that a team member send them files.
+This makes it easier for your team to access the content they’re looking for by organizing it into different collections and categories.
+With these, no one has to go rummaging through desktop folders or request that a team member send them files.

-This tool is most helpful for your sales team if they work with a lot of content and need help organizing and sharing that content in a more visually appealing way.
+Paperflite is most helpful for your sales team if they work with a lot of content and need help organizing and sharing that content in a more visually appealing way.

 You can set the Intercom software up to help your customers choose their own path through your sales process or easily access someone on your team.

-Drift is a sales engagement platform that helps businesses engage with prospects in real-time via live chat, video, voicemail, and email.
+Drift is a platform that helps businesses engage with prospects in real-time via live chat, video, voicemail, and email.
 The software allows you to track when prospects are on your site and how engaged they are.
 This helps your sales team focus on prospects further down the pipeline:

 You can also set it up so prospects get a personalized notification while they’re searching for information on your website.
 That notification might look something like this:

-It’s a great tool for making sure your sales team isn’t wasting time chasing bad-fit leads.
+Drift is a great tool for making sure your sales team isn’t wasting time chasing bad-fit leads.

-Start building a winning sales enablement strategy — today
+Start building a winning sales enablement strategy today

 Remember, there is no sales enablement software that can succeed without a good strategy and a library of sales content.